Cfp: An Interdisciplinary Conference on „Displacement, Emplacement, and Migration“

-- How are displacement, emplacement, and migration being represented in literature, culture, and media?
+5. How are displacement, emplacement, and migration being represented in literary, cultural, and media texts?

-We invite young scholars and graduates to submit abstracts of around 300 words in English or German along with a brief bio statement (in one file) to email@example.com no later than December 31, 2021.
-We will send out notifications within a week so you can plan your trip and come to Bamberg.
+We invite young scholars and graduates to submit abstracts of around 300 words in English or German along with a brief bio statement (in one file) either in English, German or French to email@example.com no later than December 31, 2021.
+We will send out notifications within a week so you can plan your trip and actually come to Bamberg.

 The conference will feature keynote lectures by Prof. emerit.
 William Boelhower (Louisiana State University) and Prof. Jopi Nyman (Eastern Finland University), as well as a panel discussant, the name of whom will be announced later.

-This conference is organised by Bamberg Graduate School of Literary, Cultural, and Media Studies (BaGraLCM) in cooperation with the Chair for English Literature Studies at the University of Bamberg, Germany.
-The conference is scheduled to take place on June 24-26, 2022, as an in-person offline event, of course observing any precautions that may be in place then; we are simply hoping for actual people in a room, great coffee breaks, and good live conversation.
+The conference is scheduled to take place on June 24-26, 2022, as an in-person offline event,of course observing any precautions that may be in place then; we are simply hoping for actual people in a room, great coffee breaks, and good live conversation.
 There is no conference fee; all are welcome.

 A selection of essays based on the conference papers will be published in an edited volume from the University of Bamberg Press.